Jiuzhaigou National Park

 The biggest problem with a Jiuzhaigou group tour is, they make their profit from the ‘mandatory’ shopping stops.
-Yes they are ‘mandatory’ and in some cases the pressure to buy can be rather intense.
+Yes, they are ‘mandatory’ and in some cases, the pressure to buy can be rather intense.

-These tours shift away the focus of visiting Jiuzhaigou National Park to what the next shopping stop will be.
+These tours shift away from the focus of visiting Jiuzhaigou National Park to what the next shopping stop will be.
 While a Group Tour is the cheapest way to visit Jiuzhaigou, I would not suggest it at any course.